 Denominations do have their place and make great contributions.
 Our primary unity as Christians, however, is not denominational, but because we have been made one in and by Jesus Christ.
 Saving faith is the gift of God, as his Spirit applies the redeeming work of his Son.

-The overseas mission trip takes place during the mid-year holiday period.
+The Mission Study Tour usually takes place during the mid-year holiday period or September/October.
 An information night will be held for students, parents and carers.
-Students will be required to have a valid passport.
-The mission trip forms one of your study units – ask us more about it!
+Students will be required to have a valid passport only if travelling overseas.
+The mission trip forms two of your study units – ask us more about it!

-We will be travelling to a country in the South-East Asia region.
+We will be travelling to a country in South-East Asia or Australasia.
 SMBC works closely with many mission organisations and have been conducting short term mission trips as part of student training for decades.
-Overseas, The Bridge mission team will be getting alongside well established, long term missionaries on the ground.
+The Bridge mission team will be getting alongside well established, long term missionaries on the ground.
 Please don't hesitate to ask us any questions about this aspect of the program.

 Learn more at MISSION TRIP

 Yes, you will need to pay a $300 non-refundable deposit to secure your place.
 However, this deposit is deducted from your program costs for the year.
 The next instalment of payment will take place in Orientation.

 Yes - and morning tea too - for the three days you are on campus.
 Complimentary tea, coffee, hot chocolate and biscuits are available throughout the day.